bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Good Example #3**: Find every address that has at least 1 person living in it and sorts them highest-to-lowest by number of occupants, with ties broken by address id in ascending order.
+**Good Example #3**: Find every address that has at least 1 person living in it and sort them highest-to-lowest by number of occupants, with ties broken by address id in ascending order.

 ```py
 %%pydough